Markdown

 2023-06-15 My summer 2023

-Because that list is shown on every page, the publishing date and the title of all blog posts are always needed when rendering any page.
-Thus, this metadata is needed for every page.
+Because this list is shown in the sidebar of every page, the publishing date and the title of all blog posts is always needed regardless of which page is rendered.
+This metadata is needed for every page.

 For global metadata, we recommend:

-You may be tempted to use import.meta.glob() to retrieve the metadata of all your pages, but we discourage this approach: loading all markdown files at once contradicts Vite's lazy-transpiling approach and, therefore, significantly slows down development speed.
+You may be tempted to use import.meta.glob() to retrieve the metadata of all your pages, but we discourage this approach: loading all markdown files at once contradicts Vite's lazy-transpiling approach and it would, therefore, significantly slow down development speed.

 With a metadata.js file